HeavenMercy/TileSet-Builder-Godot-Plugin/README.md

 2. In the **Plugins** tab, set the plugin status to **Inactive** _(optional)_
 3. Delete the related folder from **PROJECT_FOLDER/addons/**
 7. WELL DONE !!! ~~You are free~~...
 Hum...
 The plugin is uninstalled

-PS: Can @reduz, @Calinou, @akien-mga or any one else look at this repository and show it to others ?
-I really need feedbacks !